-- implementing and managing the continuous review of the National Response Protocol
+- implementing and managing the continuous review of the National Response Protocol.

-National Response Protocol: The National Response Protocol provides a framework for Catholic entities across Australia to respond consistently to people raising concerns or allegations of child sexual abuse.
-The National Response Protocol outlines principles and procedures to offer a consistent response to children and adults who have been subjected to child abuse by Church personnel.
+The National Response Protocol is a new framework for Catholic entities across Australia to respond consistently to people raising concerns or allegations of child sexual abuse.
+The Protocol outlines principles and procedures to offer a consistent response to children and adults who have been subjected to abuse by Church personnel.

 It was adopted by the Australian Catholic Bishops Conference (ACBC) in November 2020, to comes into effect for all dioceses and ACBC member entities from 1 February 2021.